Modeling scattering matrix containing evanescent modes for wavefront shaping applications in disordered media: Definitions and notations used for the boundary integral formulation

+where $V(r)=-k_0^2\delta\tilde{\epsilon_r}(r)$ is the scattering potential at the position $r$.
+Dyson's integral equation is solved in this paper by generalizing the method given in~\cite{martin1994iterative,martin1995generalized}, solving for a block of scattering particles taken at once and iteratively updating the Green's function.
+For details on the method used to obtain $G(r,r_0)$, refer to Supplementary Sec.~\ref{supp:GreensfunPertb}.
 As the propagating and the evanescent eigenmodes $\psi^{\pm}_m(r)$ form a complete basis set, the perturbed Green's function $G(r,r_0)$ can also be expanded in terms of these eigenmodes.
-On the left boundary, $G(r,r_0)$ can be expanded in terms of left going eigenmodes and on the right boundary, $G(r,r_0)$ can be expanded in terms of right going eigenmodes.
-Hence, $G(r,r_0)$ satisfies the homogeneous boundary conditions given in the Supplementary Sec.~\ref{supple:homoBC}, which is also satisfied by the eigenmodes.
-These boundary conditions are useful for simplifying the analysis to be presented in the following section.
+On the left boundary, $G(r,r_0)$ can be expanded in terms of left-going eigenmodes, and on the right boundary, $G(r,r_0)$ can be expanded in terms of right-going eigenmodes.
+Hence, $G(r,r_0)$ satisfies the homogeneous boundary conditions given in the Supplementary Sec.~\ref{supple:homoBC}, which are also satisfied by the eigenmodes.
+These boundary conditions are useful for simplifying the analysis presented in the following section.
 Next section deals with the Kirchhoff–Helmholtz boundary integral formulation of the scattering problem, incorporating $G(r,r_0)$ and the total field around the boundary $\Gamma$.
 This is followed by the direct numerical estimation of the generalized $S$ matrix from $G(r,r_0)$.
+The goal of this section is to establish the relationship between the perturbed Green's function $G(z,y,z_0,y_0)$ and the total wave field $\tilde{E}(z,y)$ that exists inside and around a medium due to an arbitrary wave incident on the disorder.
+This relationship helps estimate the response of a random medium excited by an arbitrary incident wave.

-The goal in this section would be to establish the relationship between the perturbed Green's function $G(z,y,z_0,y_0)$ and the total wave field $\tilde{E}(z,y)$ existing inside and around a medium due to an arbitrary wave getting incident on the disorder.
-This helps to estimate the response of a random medium excited using an arbitrary incident wave.
-First, let the case of the wave incidence on the sample only from the left side be considered where $E^{inc}(z,y)$ (travelling from the left to right) is the incident wave.
-On the left boundary $\Gamma_L$, the total wave field due to wave incidence only on the left side is given as
+First, consider the case of wave incidence on the disorder from the left side only, where $E^{inc}(z,y)$ (traveling from left to right) is the incident wave.
+On the left boundary $\Gamma_L$, the total wave field due to wave incidence only from the left side is given as